black-roland/homeassistant-microsoft-todo/README.md

 # Microsoft To Do integration for Home Assistant

-The integration brings your Microsoft To Do tasks into Home Assistant and also allows to create new tasks.
+The integration brings your Microsoft To Do tasks into Home Assistant and allows creating new tasks.

 ## Work in progress